Murder and Manslaughter

 You may plead not guilty to a murder charge if you believe you are innocent.
 The prosecution must prove two main elements in order to find you guilty:

-- Your actions or omissions caused the other person’s death
+- Your actions or omissions of violence caused the other person’s death

 If you believe that the prosecution cannot prove these 2 elements then you can push to have the charges dropped before the matter proceeds to court.

 - Acted with “reckless indifference to human life”.
-This refers to the fact that you have knowledge that your actions would likely result in the other person’s death
+This refers to the fact that you have knowledge that what you did would likely result in the death of the other person

-Should the matter proceed to court you should be aware of
+Should the matters proceed to court you should be aware of defences that may apply which can explain your conduct.

 - Mental illness